Apple Black Friday sales you don’t want to miss today | CNN Underscored

 Make no mistake about it, AirPods are some of the most popular earbuds and headphones on the market.
-And what started with one product has morphed into four — AirPods 2nd Gen, AirPods 3, AirPods Pro and AirPods Max.
+And what started with one product has morphed into four — second-generation AirPods, AirPods 3, AirPods Pro and AirPods Max.

-Right now, AirPods Pro are available for an all-time-low price of $159.99 from Amazon and Walmart for Walmart+ members.
+Right now AirPods Pro are available for an all-time low price of $159.99 from Amazon and Walmart for Walmart+ members.
+Amazon is also discounting AirPods 3 to an all time low of $154.99, after an additional $15 off at checkout.

+Those looking for Apple’s over-ear headphones can get AirPods Max in Space Gray or Sky Blue for $429 on Amazon.
+That’s $120 off the MSRP of $549.

 Starting Friday, Oct.
-26, Apple will kick off it’s annual Black Friday gift card promotion.
-Meaning if you get a pair of Airpods 2nd or 3rd gen you’ll get a $25 gift card, a $50 gift card with AirPods Pro and $75 gift card with AirPods Max.
+26, Apple will kick off its annual Black Friday gift card promotion, meaning if you get a pair of second- or third-generation AirPods you’ll get a $25 gift card, a $50 gift card with AirPods Pro and $75 gift card with AirPods Max.

 Here are all the deals on AirPods available now: